 The services of the captain and the mate, all the equipment necessary for the fishing and a generous supply of sodas and bottled water are provided.
 In full day lite snack is included.

 5. WHAT IS REQUIRED TO RESERVE A DATE?

 Once you have a date and time in mind, contact our office to see what our availability is.
-You may pay us with cash, traveler's check or credit card upon arrival at the marina, also you can use PayPal by going to the website in the section of Rates (No personal checks).
-In order to book a charter we requiere a 50% deposit non refundable payment.
+You may pay us with cash, traveler's check or credit card upon arrival at the marina, also you can use PayPal by going to the website in the section of Rates (No personal checks) or call the office to make a booking.
+In order to book a charter we requiere a 50% deposit or full payment (through website), non refundable .

 6. WHAT IS YOUR CANCELLATION POLICY?

-Once confirmed, if you cancel for any reason, you will be charged a minimum 50% penalty fee.
-Within 72 hours of the charter, cancellations incur a penalty of 100%.
+Once confirmed, if you cancel for any reason, you will be charged a minimum 50% penalty fee or full payment (if made) non-refundable.
+Within 72 hours of the charter, cancellations incur a penalty of 100% if 50% deposit or full payment was made.
 Of course, if the captain cancels for inclement weather, there will be no charge whatever.
 We do not cancel for rain, as it does not affect the fishing (the fish are already wet anyway).